GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

-On top of this, Chrome inspects the usage of each top-level collection and if a top-level collection has a protected usage (.e.g. generic keyboard, mouse), then a website won't be able to send to and receive from any reports defined in that collection.
+On top of this, Chrome inspects the usage of each top-level collection and if a top-level collection has a protected usage (.e.g. generic keyboard, mouse), then a website won't be able to send and receive any reports defined in that collection.
 The full list of protected usages is [publicly available].

 Note that security-sensitive HID devices (such as FIDO HID devices used for